smartadserver/SAS-DFP-Adapter-Android/README.md

 Smart AdServer - Google Ads Mobile SDK Adapter for Android
 ==============================================

+This repository is __deprecated__ and no longer supported.
+Please consider using [smart-gma-mediation-adapter-android](https://github.com/smartadserver/smart-gma-mediation-adapter-android) instead.

 Introduction
 ------------
 The _Smart AdServer Android SDK_ can be used through _Google Ads Mobile SDK (DFP)_ using the adapter provided in this repository for both _SASBannerView_ and _SASInterstitialView_.